mantidproject/mantid/docs/source/release/v3.7.0/indirect_inelastic.rst

 Diffraction
 ###########

-- OSIRIS Diffraction DiffOnly interface and the :ref `OSIRISDiffractionReduction <algm-OSIRISDiffractionReduction>` algorithm now support the use of multiple contianer runs.
+- OSIRIS Diffraction DiffOnly interface and the :ref:`OSIRISDiffractionReduction <algm-OSIRISDiffractionReduction>` algorithm now support the use of multiple contianer runs.
 Additional validation also ensures you have the same number of sample/vanadium/container runs.